mapninja/Earthsys144/week00/05_submitting_homework_and_getting_help.md

    - Click **File → Download → PDF Document (.pdf)**
    - Save with descriptive filename: `Smith_Jane_Week01_Links.pdf`
    - Upload the PDF file to Canvas assignment submission

+**Minimum content for a URL submission PDF:**

+- Your name
+- The course and assignment title
+- Each required URL
+- A short label explaining what each URL points to

 **Google Docs PDF Benefits:**